syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ## Step Area Chart

-To render a Step Area Chart, set [type](../api/ejchart.html#members:series-type) as **"stepArea"** in the chart series.
-For changing the StepArea color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.
+To render a Step Area Chart, set the [type](../api/ejchart.html#members:series-type) as **"stepArea"** in the chart series.
+To change the StepArea color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.

 {% highlight js %}